-With effect from 12 March 2020, the Government of the Czech Republic declared a state of emergency pursuant to the Crisis Management Act in relation to the COVID-19 outbreak in the Czech Republic.
-The state of emergency was ended as of 17 May 2020.
-Another state of emergency concerning the COVID-19 pandemic was declared by the government with effect from 30 September 2020 and 26 February 2021, with the validity until 28 March 2021.
-In connection with COVID-19 pandemic certain extraordinary measures regarding closure of educational, cultural, sport and other venues, gatherings of individuals, international transport, closure and crossing of state boarders and traveling restrictions in general have been adopted and are still in place.
+In connection with COVID-19 pandemic certain extraordinary measures regarding closure of educational, cultural, sport and other venues, gatherings of individuals, international transport, closure and crossing of state boarders and traveling restrictions in general have been adopted and are still in place but are being gradually eased by the government.
 It cannot be foreseen whether any and what further measures and/or restrictions will be adopted and put in place in the Czech Republic.